joseph-a-levine/authoring/_older/september_2022.md

 <br>

 At 6am on 26 September, I landed at London Heathrow airport; at 9am I walked into the first class of my PhD.{% sidenote "caveat" "Not a PhD.
-See the caveat on my [homepage](jablevine.com)." %} Friends and classmates told me this was cutting it a bit close, but I was glad to use every last minute of my last month of freedom b
+See the caveat on my [homepage](https://jablevine.com/)." %} Friends and classmates told me this was cutting it a bit close, but I was glad to use every last minute of my last month not subject to the tyranny of grad school.

+My libertine September sprang from heterogeneous feelings.
+Since slowing down my work at GPI following the June workshops, I have been content.
+Travel has been a blessing, I've spent time with dozens of close friends; I've read great books and listened to good music; I've done work that I feel is important.
+This sufficiant frame of mind persisted everywhere I went.
+Preparing for the first day of school, my first first day since 2017, I felt a wave

 ## Contents